What Is Anesthesia Malpractice?

 - Burial expenses

-Together, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 15 cases of anesthesiology malpractice to juries, having helped families achieve substantial financial recoveries.
-Michael L. Weiss, Esq. and Robert E. Paarz, Esq. are committed to using their experience and knowledge to assist any family or individual who has suffered a severe, permanent injury or death because of medical malpractice to obtain compensation.
+New Jersey and Philadelphia medical malpractice lawyers Weiss & Paarz have presented many cases of anesthesiology malpractice to juries, helping families achieve substantial financial recoveries.
+Our team is fully committed to using the experience and knowledge gained by all of our cases to assist families and individuals who have suffered a severe, permanent injury or who have died because of medical malpractice in their effort to obtain compensation and seek justice.

 If you believe you or a loved one may have experienced such an injury, contact Weiss & Paarz, P.C., today.